night780/FinTrack/README.md

 The Financial Management App is built using the following technologies:

 - Android: The app is developed for the Android platform using Java programming language.
-- SQLite: The app uses SQLite database to store and manage expense data.
 - SharedPreferences: SharedPreferences is used to store budget and expense history data.
 - EazeGraph Library: The EazeGraph library is used to create visually appealing charts for budget insights.